MigOpsRepos/credcheck/README.md

 - allow a specific set of credentials
 - reject a certain type of credentials
+- deny password that can be easily cracked
 - enforce use of an expiration date with a minimum of day for a password
 - define a password reuse policy
 - define the number of authentication failure allowed before a user is banned